Why your business needs a standardised sales process

 Which web chat tools should you consider?

-Chat has been widely adopted in the b2b and b2c sales process.
 From WhatsApp to Facebook Messenger and more enterprise solutions like Drift, webchat is something buyers of all generations now come to expect.
-So noting that HubSpot has it inbuilt, let’s look at the other market players and establish the facts.
+Noting that HubSpot has it inbuilt, let’s look at the other market players.

-Drift is one of our favourites, in fact, we have Drift in our own tech stack as well as HubSpot’s chatbot.
-Drift for us is better as it’s designed solely for the purpose, it’s not part of a wider marketing or CRM solution like HubSpot or Zoho.
+Drift - Drift is one of our favourites; in fact, we have Drift in our own tech stack as well as HubSpot’s chatbot.
+Drift for us is better as it’s designed solely for the purpose - it’s not part of a wider marketing or CRM solution like HubSpot or Zoho.

 We love the Drift chatbot pages, where you can upload your assets like video and ebooks but have pre-designed sales chat conversations ready to qualify readers for the viability of the sale.
 This matches our “beyond the landing page” marketing strategy, which aims to reduce friction in funnels by carefully removing forms and enabling sales.